-- Street sweeping/vacuuming at regular intervals, and "as needed" - Perform operations such as paving in dry weather only. - Prior to road reconstruction, consider the use of "shouldered roads" instead of "curbed roads" - Maintain roadside vegetation; select plants/trees that can withstand the action of road salt and direct runoff to these areas.
+- Street sweeping/vacuuming at regular intervals, based on observed debris during inspections. - Perform operations such as paving in dry weather only. - Prior to road reconstruction, consider the use of "shouldered roads" instead of "curbed roads" - Maintain roadside vegetation; select plants/trees that can withstand the action of road salt and direct runoff to these areas.

-- Inspect streets, and plan (as needed) for maintenance/repairs - Prioritize some streets (i.e. those on flat grades/with many trees) may need more frequent cleaning
+- Inspect streets, and plan (as needed) for maintenance/repairs - Prioritize some streets (e.g., those on flat grades/with many trees) may need more frequent cleaning